abednegoadjocacher/portfolio-python/README.md

 Project four is a word scrambler more like it shuffles the word being provided with.
 The project accept user input and runs until user Quite it by pressing "q"

+project five is a calculator.
+Unfortunately I want  my calculator to be more responsive to user input.
+I have some bugs to fix to make it more efficient.